-Although every job will have a slightly different mix of desirable criteria, there are top 10 employability skills that will see you right no matter what the job is.
+Although every job will have a slightly different mix of desirable criteria, there are some employability skills that will see you right no matter what the job is.

 We analysed research commissioned by the Office of the Chief Scientist in 2014, which looked at the employment needs of more than 1000 Australian employers; scrutinised the Workplace Research Centre survey of 2,700 graduates and more than 500 employers about the skills they value; read through LinkedIn’s analysis of recruiting activity worldwide; and pored over the University of Sydney Business School’s International Employability skills list.

 Combining the finding of these four key reports will show you – drum roll, please – the top 10 employability skills.
 You’re welcome!

 Can you speak and listen confidently to your work colleagues at all levels in both social and work-related conversations?
 You should also read and write proficiently, and produce coherent written material in an appropriate tone, from emails and reports to presentations and short speeches.